caraweisman/abSENSE/README.md

 By default, this is only calculated in species in which the gene was not detected.
 Results for species in which homologs were detected are therefore listed as "detected".
 The setting --predall will calculate this value for all species, even those in which a homolog was in fact detected.

-If not enough data was provided to generate a bitscore prediction (bitscores of homologs from at least three species are needed), the relevant entry will read "not\_enough\_data".
+If not enough data for a gene was provided to generate a bitscore prediction (bitscores of homologs from at least three species are needed), the results will read "not\_enough\_data".

 __b) Predicted\_bitscores__